estnltk/estnltk/docs/tutorials/text.rst

-    {'clitic': 'gi', # In Estonian, -gi and -ki suffixes 'ending': 'del', # word suffix without clitic 'form': 'pl ad', # word form, in this case plural and allative case 'lemma': 'raudteejaam', # the dictionary form of the word 'partofspeech': 'S', # POS tag, in this case substantive 'root': 'raud_tee_jaam', # root form (same as lemma, but verbs do not have -ma suffix) 'root_tokens': ['raud', 'tee', 'jaam']} # for compund word roots, a list of simple roots the compound is made of
+    {'clitic': 'gi', # In Estonian, -gi and -ki suffixes 'ending': 'del', # word suffix without clitic 'form': 'pl ad', # word form, in this case plural and adessive (alalütlev) case 'lemma': 'raudteejaam', # the dictionary form of the word 'partofspeech': 'S', # POS tag, in this case substantive 'root': 'raud_tee_jaam', # root form (same as lemma, but verbs do not have -ma suffix)
+                              # also has compound word markers and optional phonetic markers
+     'root_tokens': ['raud', 'tee', 'jaam']} # for compund word roots, a list of simple roots the compound is made of